From time crystals to time quasicrystals: Exploring quasiperiodic phases in transverse field Ising chains: TQC in the disordered ITF model

 \subsection{The stability of the TQC phase under interaction perturbations}

-We now investigate the stability of the TQC phase in the presence of interaction perturbations.
-Following a similar approach as before, we incorporate the interacting $\lambda$ term into the ITF Hamiltonian from Eq. (\ref{Eq:ITF-Hamiltonian-quasi}) as:
+In order to investigate the stability of the TQC phase in the presence of interaction perturbations, following a similar approach as before, we incorporate the interacting $\lambda$ term into the ITF Hamiltonian from Eq. (\ref{Eq:ITF-Hamiltonian-quasi}) as:

 Given that the time-dependent coefficient $h_1(t)$ is periodically turned on and off within the time interval specified in Eq. (\ref{Eq:h1-h2}), the interaction perturbation is similarly introduced periodically into the system during this interval.